Doist/java-kotlin-code-styles/README.md

 There are, however, a few rules which we ourselves override and some that are not mentioned above:

-- The line length is 120 characters long;
 - No copyright notice is included at the top of files;
 - Import order and paragraphs are not managed manually by the developer, but instead automatically by IntelliJ / Android Studio;
 - The single parameterless annotation exception is never used, as annotations are always placed in their own line, except annotations on method parameters which can go on the same line;